nathanlane/nathanlane.github.io/private_notes/documentation/BIO_PANEL_GUIDE.md

 - `narrative`: The main bio text (markdown supported)

 ### Optional Fields
-- `title`: Section heading (defaults to "About" if not provided)
+- `title`: Section heading (defaults to "About" if not provided) - can be customized to your name, "About Me", "Bio", etc.
-- `tagline`: Short introductory text
+- `tagline`: Short introductory text or professional title
-- `currently`: Array of current activities/projects
-- `affiliations`: Array of institutional affiliations
+- `affiliations`: Array of institutional affiliations with title and role
-- `photo`: Photo configuration object
+- `photo`: Photo configuration object (completely optional)

 ### Photo Management